asyncapi/spec/spec/asyncapi.md

 Describes a publish or a subscribe operation.
 This provides a place to document how and why messages are sent and received.

 For example, an operation might describe a chat application use case where a user sends a text message to a group.
-A publish operation describes messages that are received by the chat application, whereas a subscribe operation describes messages that are sent by the chat application.
+A publish operation describes messages received by the chat application, whereas a subscribe operation describes messages sent by the chat application.

 ##### Fixed Fields